Ylianst/Authenticode-JS/readme.md

 ## Using as a module

 You can use authenticode-js in your code as an external module.
-To load an exectuable:
+To load an exectuable call `createAuthenticodeHandler`.
+This call will return null if the executable can't be loaded or is invalid.

 ```
 var exehandler = require("authenticode").createAuthenticodeHandler("/tmp/windowsexecutable.exe");